-Why are Couples retreats powerful?
+Science-based couples therapy is 70-90% effective.
 We blow up the old patterns of sticky stuckness.
-This isn’t as easy as it sounds.
+But this isn’t as easy as it sounds.

 We avoid the “who’s gonna have their hand held this time” trap.
 And we gently blow up the old song and dance that typically happens when the “dream” or gridlocked issue comes up.